-Figure 2.
-Unduplicated 12-month headcount (2017-18), total FTE enrollment (2017-18), and full- and part-time fall enrollment (Fall 2018)
+Figure 4.
+Unduplicated 12-month headcount of all students and of undergraduate students (2017-18), total FTE enrollment (2017-18), and full- and part-time fall enrollment (Fall 2018)

 NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes.
-N is the number of institutions in the comparison group SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2018, 12-month Enrollment component and Spring 2019, Fall Enrollment component.
+Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
+N is the number of institutions in the comparison group.

+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2018, 12-month Enrollment component and Spring 2019, Fall Enrollment component.

-Figure 3.
-Number of subbaccalaureate degrees and certificates awarded, by level: 2017-18
+Figure 5.
+Number of degrees awarded, by level: 2017-18

-NOTE: N is the number of institutions in the comparison group.
+NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
+N is the number of institutions in the comparison group.
 SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2018, Completions component.

-Figure 4.
+Figure 6.
 Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2015-16 to 2018-19